A Deep Dive into Surveys: Open-Ended Vs. Closed-Ended

 Questions may be too general for some respondents who then lose direction.
 Different people will also give differing levels of detail when answering.

-When designing a survey it is often advantageous to combine open and close-ended questions.
+When designing a survey it is often advantageous to combine open and closed-ended questions.
 A well-known example of a survey that uses both types of questions is the Net Promoter Score.

 An open-ended question will give you the insights as to why the customer gave their rating.